-- Speech and Language Therapy
+Speech and Language Therapy

-- Physical and Sensory Support
+Physical and Sensory Support

-- Family Support Worker
+Family Support Worker

-- Child and Adolescent Mental Health Services (CAMHS)
+Child and Adolescent Mental Health Services (CAMHS)

-We ensure that resources and interventions to support the students’ learning are available within an allocated budget and are detailed on a student’s Individual Support Plan.
+We ensure that resources and interventions to support the students’ learning are available within an allocated budget and are detailed on a student’s SEND Support Plan.
 We review the needs of the learners within the school and endeavour to put in place provisions in order to be able to cater for these needs.
-The SENDCO carries out learning walks which include reviewing how provision is delivered.
+The SENCo carries out learning walks which include reviewing how provision is delivered.
 Our budget is allocated according to our provision management and is therefore carefully aligned to individual needs and our School Development Plan.

 Some of the funding the school receives may go towards funding training so that in-house provision is more targeted at students’ needs.

-Our provision management tool also looks at the impact each intervention has had on the progress of each learner.
 Decisions are made as to whether specific interventions are proving to be effective both in terms of the time spent on them and the finance used in providing the intervention.

 Each year we review the needs of the whole cohort to see if there are any changes.
 Decisions are then made as to whether any additional interventions need to be put in place.

 In the first instance if a parent has a concern, they are encouraged to speak to the Learning Mentor.
-If the matter cannot be resolved at this stage then the SENDCO may become involved and a meeting convened to discuss the nature of the complaint and look for a resolution to the issue.
+If the matter cannot be resolved at this stage then the SENCo may become involved and a meeting convened to discuss the nature of the complaint and look for a resolution to the issue.